QubesOS/qubes-doc/security/yubi-key.md

 4. Adjust USB VM name in case you are using something other than the default `sys-usb` by editing `/etc/qubes/yk-keys/yk-vm` in dom0.

+5. Paste your `AESKEY` from step 2 into `/etc/qubes/yk-keys/yk-secret-key.hex` in dom0.

-5. Paste your hashed password (other than your standard Qubes password)  into `/etc/qubes/yk-keys/yk-login-pass-hashed.hex` in dom0.
+6. Paste your hashed password (other than your standard Qubes password)  into `/etc/qubes/yk-keys/yk-login-pass-hashed.hex` in dom0.

    You can calculate your hashed password using this command: